 When she discovered that she was allergic to oil paint, she turned to acrylic and spray paint and exhibited her work sporadically at small galleries, which showed art of African Americans and other minorities.

 In 1979, Pindell suffered a shattering memory loss from a near-fatal car accident.
 Her work became more autobiographical as she tried to heal herself and piece together her lost memories.
 Eight months after the accident, Pindell made a 12-minute video “Free, White, and 21.”
-It is Pindell’s best-known video as it details the racism both she and her mother endured throughout their lives.
+It is Pindell’s best-known video as it detailed the racism both she and her mother endured throughout their lives.
 She portrays the two main characters: herself and the bigoted white woman as referenced in the video’s title.
 Pindell wears a mask and a blonde wig as her white character dismisses the experiences of racism, relayed in the video.

 There was a survey of her work at the Museum of Contemporary Art Chicago and at the Virginia Museum of Fine Arts.
-Her work has been shown at Brandeis University’s Rose Art Museum, Los Angeles County Museum of Art, and at the Metropolitan Museum of Art.
+Her art was shown at Brandeis University’s Rose Art Museum, Los Angeles County Museum of Art, and Metropolitan Museum of Art.

 In 2019, she received a College Art Association Distinguished Artist Award for Lifetime Achievement; the George Wittenborn Memorial Book Award; the Artist Legacy Foundation’s 2019 Artist Award; and the Archives of American Art Medal.